cnorm35/bridgetown-blog/src/_posts/how_youre_sabotaging_your_productivity.md

 title:  How You're Sabotaging Your Productivity
 date:   2020-10-13 16:54:46 -0500
 category: personal development
+excerpt: "Time is a ruthless beast that no amount of money can tame or console."
 author: cody
 ---
 Time is a ruthless beast that no amount of money can tame or console.